h3artbl33d/vmm_setup/README.md

 # OpenBSD vmm(4) example setup

-The idea of this repo is to setup an example vmm(4) envorioment to run VMs over OpenBSD, with OpenBSD.
+The idea of this repo is to setup an example vmm(4) environment to run VMs over OpenBSD, with OpenBSD.

 For debian on vmm(4) you can also see @vext01: